 Contact our Constructive Dismissal Solicitors

 If you ultimately feel that you have no alternative than to resign, then handing in your notice may constitute Constructive Dismissal.
-Unless your conditions are absolutely intolerable, our Solicitors strongly advise that you take specialist employment law legal advice before resigning.
-Each case is different and it is important to get legal advice on your particular situation.
+Unless your conditions are absolutely intolerable, our Solicitors strongly advise that you take specialist employment law legal advice before resignation.
+Why?
+Because each case is different and it is important to get legal advice on your particular situation.